Orckestra/orc-shared/README.md

 Usually not used directly, as it is included in state stores created with `buildstate`.
 This factory creates a locale reducer from a list of supported locales.
 This reducer will initially set the selected locale to the first supported locale, and accepts actions to set it to any other.
 Actions to set unsupported locales will be ignored.

 `supportedLocales`: An array of IETF language tags, designating which locales are to be supported.

+### `view`

+A simple reducer that keeps track of view state objects for named components.

 ## Selectors